Jamie Singer: Career

-Singer began his legal career at the prestigious law firm Clifford Chance, where he gained experience in corporate and commercial law.
-Recognizing the growing significance of sports law, Singer moved to a dedicated sports group within Nicholson Graham & Jones (now part of K&L Gates), where he further specialised in advising clients within the sports industry.

-His experience in the sector led to a move to IMG, the global sports, events, and talent management company.
-At IMG, Singer served as the principal legal adviser for several key European divisions, including tennis, sponsorship consultancy, fashion, and the models divisions.
-This role saw him advising high-profile clients, negotiating commercial rights deals, and international contracts.
+Singer began his legal career at the law firm Clifford Chance, where he gained experience in corporate and commercial law.
+Singer later moved to a dedicated sports law group within Nicholson Graham & Jones (now part of K&L Gates).
+There, he further specialised in advising clients within the sports industry.
+His experience in the sector led to a move to IMG, where Singer served as the principal legal advisor for several European divisions in tennis, sponsorship consultancy, fashion and model management.

-In 2005, Singer co-founded Onside Law, a sports-focused law firm in London.
-His firm has gone onto represent various sports federations, teams and athletes during legal issues, contract negotiations and transfer deals.
-Oliver Hunt and Simon Thorp.

-Singer's firm represented footballer Eden Hazard during his 2019 transfer from Chelsea to Real Madrid.
-At £130 million plus add-ons it was one of the largest transfer deals in world football at the time, only surpassed by deals for Neymar and Kylian Mbappé the two seasons prior to Hazard's transfer.
-Aside from the transfer fee, Hazard signed a lucrative 5 year deal with the Madrid club, with the media speculating Hazard's annual wage thought to be around £20 million per year.
+In 2005, Singer co-founded Onside Law, a sports-focused law firm in London, with Oliver Hunt and Simon Thorp.
+Onside Law represented Belgian footballer Eden Hazard during his 2019 transfer from Chelsea to Real Madrid.
+At £130 million plus add-ons, it was one of the largest transfer deals in world football at the time, only surpassed by deals for Brazilian footballer Neymar and French footballer Kylian Mbappé two seasons prior to Hazard's transfer.
+Onside Law also represented English footballer Jude Bellingham in his £89 million transfer to Spain from Borussia Dortmund to Real Madrid in the summer of 2023, following his performance in the Bundesliga.